yanet-y/-OIBSIP/README.md

-project done for the Oasis Infobyte internship
+This project was done for the Oasis Infobyte internship, its a simple todo-app